oregami/oregami.org-public-website/_pages_en/links.md

  [![TheLegacy-Logo]({{ "/assets/images/thelegacy_logo.png" | absolute_url }} "TheLegacy-Logo")](http://www.thelegacy.de){:target="_blank"}

 **TheLegacy** is a nostalgic video game museum.
-More than 29,000 games dating from 1971 to today are displayed here, and lure the user to promenade and stroll around the halls of the museum.
+Around 40,000 games of ~all systems dating from 1971 to today are displayed here, and lure the user to promenade and stroll around the halls of the museum.

 The pages feature a broad spectrum of video game information like covers, screen shots, game music, facts and figures, ratings, hints and reviews.